crate/cloud-reference/docs/overview.rst

 see and restore all existing backups here.

 By default, a backup is made every hour.
 The backups are kept for 14 days.
-If a cluster is suspended for a longer period, we also keep the last 14 backups indefinitely.
+We also keep the last 14 backups indefinitely, no matter the state of your cluster.

 The Backups tab provides a list of all your backups.
 By default, a backup is made every hour.